sderosiaux/golb/pages/2015-05-14-using-react-hot-loader-with-a-webpack-dev-server-and-a-node-server/index.md

 ---

-If you want to know more about how how Webpack does HR (low-level), how the webpack-dev and webpack-hot middlewares works, I suggest you to read: [Webpack Hot Reloading and React: how ?](http://ctheu.com/2015/12/29/webpack-hot-reloading-and-react-how/).

-# Use case

-I worked on a project running its own nodejs HTTP server, with [expressjs](http://expressjs.com/).

-It has a ReactJS front-end, and is using webpack to create bundles of resources, all good.
-But it lacks of Hot Reloading.

-Not working with hot reloading nowadays in like being stuck in 2000.
-F5.
-Ctrl+R.

-You lose the current state of the page.
-You lose your time to get it back.
-You lose your productivity.
-You lose your patience.
-You start accusing people around, and the ambience quickly sucks.

-HR is something we must work with nowadays, front-end side, and back-end side (you don't want to restart the API every time you add something).

-It's even more true when you work with websites and web-applications with CSS and JS bundles.
-You don't want to rebundle the whole things over and over just because you changed a background-color or because you fixed an *undefined is not a function*.

-Webpack HR can work by starting another HTTP server: *webpack-dev-server* but it can also work by integrating itself into expressjs using middlewares.
-This is what we are going to use.

 # The less, the better

 Some background and constraints:

-- In production, the front static resources will be served by some nginx.
+- In production, the front static resources will be served by some nginx not expressjs.
-- The expressjs server (the api) should not change and still be up on the same port.
+- The expressjs server (api) should not change and still be up on the same port :3000.
-- I don't want reconfigure my public assets paths and all other things that my expressjs is providing.
+- The public assets paths and all other things that my expressjs is providing should not changed.
-- I don't want to change my generated HTML.
+- The generated HTML should not changed.
-- I want the whole HR thing to be quasi-transparent (behind some environment variable) in my code and affect the less files it can.
+- The whole HR thing to be quasi-transparent and can be disable in a production build (behind some environment variable).

 # The existing code

 Note that we won't use babel, nor JSX, nor `import`/`export`.
-Keep it simple!{.info}
+We keep it simple but we are still using ES2015 features (Chrome supports them now).{.info}

 The expressjs server is running on `localhost:3000`, fairly simple: